A third 400 kV AC interconnection to Sweden

 The transmission system operator Fingrid Oyj is, in cooperation with the Swedish transmission system operator Svenska kraftnät, planning a new transmission line from Pyhänselkä in Muhos via Keminmaa to Messaure on the Swedish side of the border.
 The background for the transmission line project is electricity market needs for additional capacity between Sweden and Finland.
 Cross-border capacity between the countries is often inadequate, which means that the electricity market cannot function efficiently and electricity prices diverge.
 In an import situation, this increases the price of electricity in Finland.
 Furthermore, insufficient connections endanger adequacy of electricity in Finland during exceptional situations.

 In 2016, Fingrid and Svenska kraftnät completed a study on cross-border capacity development needs.
-In accordance with the Energy Authority’s Electricity Market Act (588/2013), the key starting point for the report is the system responsibility for the Finnish electricity system and development and connection obligations assigned to Fingrid as well as maintaining the quality of electricity at a sufficiently high level.
 According to the report, electricity transmission connections between Finland and Sweden are inadequate and so-called bottleneck situations are very likely also in the future, so a new transmission connection is needed.
-Various options for increasing electricity transmission capacity were examined, and a new alternating current connection from northern Finland to northern Sweden appeared to be the most feasible in terms of the national economy and also technically.
+Various options for increasing electricity transmission capacity were examined, and a new alternating current connection from northern Finland to northern Sweden appeared to be the most feasible in terms of the socio economic benefit and also technically.

 Position of the project as a PCI project